breez/fiatlink/FLS01/README.md

   "amount_fiat": "1000",
   "currency_id": 1,
   "payment_option_id":1,
-  "amount_sats" : 800000 ,
+  "amount_sats" : 800000,
+  "is_estimate" : false,
+  "btc_price": 69420,
   "expires_on": "2023-09-20T00:25:11.123Z"
 }
 ```
+- `quote_id` id of this quote which needs to be referenced while placing the order
-- `amount_sats` the amount of bitcoin the client will return for the fiat amount specified in the quote
+- `amount_sats` the amount of bitcoin the client will return for the fiat amount specified in the quote (unit sats)
+- `is_estimate` can be `true` or `false`,at discretion of the provider if he wants to provide a short duration binding quote or estimate for best execution
+- `btc_price` quoted or estimated price
-- `expires_on` until when the order needs to arrive for the quote to be honored
+- `expires_on` (optional) until when the payment for order needs to arrive for the quote to be honored. if parameter doesn't exist it means the response is an estimate that has no expiration

 ### order
 Confirm an order from quote and get payment information in return